kyleGrealis/kyleGrealis/README.md

 - 🔭 I’m currently ... researching opioid addiction and, in my free time, working on a R package that aggregates NASCAR race results data.
-- 🌱 I'm learning ... how to level up my knowledge of Python to match my abilities in R.
+- 🌱 I'm learning ...
+FastAPI and reading [DevOps for Data Science](https://do4ds.com).
 <!-- - ✍️ If you have suggestions that could improve my skillset, increase efficiency in my coding, or would like to collaborate please do not hesistate! -->
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kyleGrealis-blue?style=flat&logo=Linkedin&logoColor=white)]([your-linkedin-url](https://www.linkedin.com/in/kyle-grealis-044030180/))
 - non-💻 stuff: I'm relearning French, love to 👨‍🍳 cook Mediterranean & Indian food, and have a growing collection of 🐸 things around my house.
 And, yes, I really do enjoy long Sunday walks with my wife ❤️